-Industrial Waste In A Plastic Extrusion Plant Lakos Separators Improve Efficiency, Cut Water-Waste Discharge Costs, Reduce Required Manpower
+Industrial Waste In A Plastic Extrusion Plant-Lakos Separators Improve Efficiency, Cuts Water-Waste Discharge Costs, & Reduces Required Manpower

 Plant waste, chips and debris from a Johns-Manville pipe manufacturing facility in Tucson, Arizona nearly eliminated this plastic extruding plant’s attempt to maintain a “closed-loop” water reclamation system.
-Overcoming the multiple problems involved and satisfying all applicable local, state, and federal regulations, JM purchased and installed a Lakos Industrial Separator (See Figure A).
+Overcoming the multiple problems involved and satisfying all applicable local, state, and federal regulations, JM purchased and installed a Lakos Industrial Separator.
 According to Superintendent Billy N. Noon, the Lakos Separator restored their original plan for water re-use, also eliminating fouled spray nozzles and scaling problems.

 A basket strainer was implemented to correct the situation, but was soon abandoned due to poor performance, excessive line pressure loss and the need to assign a machine operator to maintain a clean strainer and system.

 The Lakos Separator, now installed in several JM extrusion plants as well as the Can-Tex Industries facility in Mineral Wells, Texas, removes up to 93% of all solids as small as 74 microns (200 mesh) with no moving parts to wear out, no screens, cones or filter elements to clean or replace and effects only a very small line pressure loss.
 The particular installation in Tucson is completely maintenance free, utilizing a Lakos automatic purge system to discharge collected solids (sometimes up to 400 pounds per day) into a company-owned sump outside the plant.